Prompts and Cues

 • Lots of "failure-free" opportunities to practice head nods.

-• Lots of modeling of head nods with verbal referencing: "I'm moving my head from side to side, I'm saying no".
+• Lots of head nods with verbal referencing: "I'm moving my head from side to side, I'm saying no."

-When your child is consistently answering yes, try to offer something that you know she or he would say "no".
-For example, suppose you're playing with bubbles, and your child is consistently answering "yes".
+When your child consistently answers yes, try to offer something that you know she or he would say "no." For example, suppose you're playing with bubbles, and your child is consistently answering "yes."
 In that case, you can switch it up and offer something uninteresting, like a small scrap of paper: "Do you want paper?"
-Model "no" just like as described above with yes.
+Next, model "no" just like as described above with yes.
 Say "No, no paper" and switch back to the one you know she likes: "Do you want bubbles?"
-Once you've practiced helping her say "no", try to get her to answer without your help.
-If she still says "yes", say "yes, yes paper" and hand her the uninteresting object.
+Once you've practiced helping her say "no," try to get her to answer without your help.
+If she still says "yes," say "yes, paper" and hand her the uninteresting object.

 The term 'rhythmical intention' consists of two elements: rhythm and intention.
-Combining speech and activity into a single circle of feedback means that the goal's accomplishment is conscious and verbally directed.
+Combining speech and activity into a single feedback circle means that the goal's accomplishment is conscious and verbally directed.
 The verbal direction determines the action.

 According to this method which integrates the child's motor, language, and intellectual skills, the child uses speech or internal language to express intent.
-Speech is conducted by movements, which are executed rhythmically through the use of dynamic speech.
+Speech is conducted by movements, which are executed rhythmically through dynamic speech.

 This technique comes from Conductive Education.
 It's excellent for teaching movements for communication.
 Practice the exercises together.
 In groups, we use a call and repeat format.
 The speed is approximately 60 beats per minute to encourage a good pace for intentional movement.
 Our intonation goes down at the end of a movement.

-When we practice, it's not about compliance, but about developing the internal language and ability to intend the action.
-Repeated practice over time is more important than performing the skill in any one practice opportunity.
+When we practice, it's not about compliance but about developing the internal language and ability to intend the action.
+Therefore, repeated practice over time is more important than performing the skill in any practice opportunity.

 Reasons to teach head nods